Class DualWriteVeniceWriter

 public class DualWriteVeniceWriter extends AbstractVeniceWriter<byte[],byte[],byte[]>

-Wraps a Kafka-backed AbstractVeniceWriter and an ExternalStorageWriter so each batch-push record is written to the external sink first and then produced to Kafka.
+Wraps a Kafka-backed AbstractVeniceWriter and one or more ExternalStorageWriters (one per DUAL_WRITE target region) so each batch-push record is written to every external sink first and then produced to Kafka.
 The Kafka future is what the caller waits on for at-least-once semantics; external-sink durability is synchronous from the caller's point of view, so a failed external write throws before the Kafka produce starts and the Spark task is retried.

 update and delete are not supported — batch pushes from clean input never call either.
 Both throw UnsupportedOperationException so a stray invocation fails the Spark task loudly rather than silently leaving the external sink and Venice in divergent states.